 In a study endorsed by the Dalai Lama, individuals who regularly meditate were followed over 7 years.
 The authors conclude that meditation can enhance mental abilities and protect against age-related cognitive decline.

 As we age, our cognitive ability slowly slides.
-The resulting deficits could impact reasoning, memory, and processing speed, among other things.
+The resulting deficits could impact reasoning, memory, and processing speed,

 Since people in the United States are now living longer lives, researchers are keen to find ways to keep our brains healthy and alert for longer.

 To help us retain a sharp focus, scientists have trialed a range of potential interventions — including computer-based cognitive training programs and lifestyle changes.

 Importantly, meditation is easy to practice at home, relatively cost-effective, and unlikely to cause side effects.

 Several studies have investigated mindful interventions and witnessed certain benefits, such as a reduction in